Executive Summary

 - Understand AI’s Role in Personalised Content Delivery

-AI-driven DAM personalisation connects content to audiences intelligently by analysing user behaviour and metadata to determine relevance, mapping assets to audience profiles using AI-driven categorisation, automating recommendations of related or localised assets, adapting assets dynamically for format, language, or channel, and feeding performance data back into DAM to improve recommendations.
+AI-driven DAM personalisation connects content to audiences intelligently by analyzing user behavior and metadata to determine relevance, mapping assets to audience profiles using AI-driven categorization, automating recommendations of related or localized assets, adapting assets dynamically for format, language, or channel, and feeding performance data back into DAM to improve recommendations.
 Essentially, the DAM becomes the central hub for content intelligence—continuously learning which assets drive engagement and adapting delivery strategies accordingly.

 - Identify Your Personalisation Goals